What Our Dear Visitors Really Think of Our Most Beloved Waterfalls, According to Google Reviews

 Gullfoss

-Edgar Boda-Majer finds Gullfoss to be just another waterfall among many, but one marred by its popularity.
-“If you’re staying in Iceland for more than a day, do yourself a favor and skip this one—unless you enjoy being swept along with a massive crowd,” he notes, giving it a mere two stars.
-Ashley Ljungbäck echoes this sentiment, deeming the experience a “waste of time” and “very touristy.”
+Edgar Boda-Majer found Gullfoss to be just another waterfall, and one that comes with an unwanted bonus: the crowd.
+“If you’re staying in Iceland for more than a day, do yourself a favor and skip this one—unless you enjoy being swept along with a massive crowd,” he writes, giving it two stars.
+Ashley Ljungbäck agrees, calling the whole thing a “waste of time” and “very touristy.”

 Skógafoss

-“Another waterfall… nothing interesting,” comments Lukas J, lamenting the thick mist that obscures the view, which earned his review two stars.
-Xavier Mtz de Guereñu adds, “So crowded it takes away the desire to go.
-There are a thousand more beautiful waterfalls in Iceland!”—another two-star observation.
+“Another waterfall… nothing interesting,” writes Lukas J, who also took issue with the mist blocking the view — two stars.
+Xavier Mtz de Guereñu was blunter: “So crowded it takes away the desire to go.
+There are a thousand more beautiful waterfalls in Iceland!”
+He gave it two stars as well.

 Dettifoss